-On February 4th at 3:01 “Universal Time” (as it is named) EarthGaia crossed the midpoint in Her orbit between Solstice and Equinox: for this year of 2019 C.E., and this date varies each year.
+On February 3rd at 14:40 UTC EarthGaia crosses the midpoint in Her orbit between Solstice and Equinox: for this year of 2021 C.E., and this date varies each year.
 In the Southern Hemisphere it is the Season of Lammas – the welcoming of the Dark, post-Summer Solstice.
 Lammas, and all of the dark part of the cycle, is particularly associated with the Crone/Old One aspect of Goddess, after the fullness of Summer.
 Lammas may be understood as the quintessential annual celebration of the Ancient Dark One (mirror to Imbolc which celebrates and nurtures the New Young One).
 This is some Poetry of the Season:

 This is the season of the waxing Dark … the feast of the Old One

 who Creates the Space to Be.